Countly/countly-sdk-documentation/react_native_bridged/current.md

 <p>
   <span>If you use both Community Edition and Enterprise Edition, use your own domain name or IP address, such as&nbsp;</span><a href="https://example.com/"><span>https://example.com</span></a><span>&nbsp;or&nbsp;</span><a href="https://ip/"><span>https://IP</span></a><span>&nbsp;(if SSL has been set up).</span>
 </p>
-<h2 id="enabling-logging" class="anchor-heading">Enabling logging</h2>
+<h2 id="enabling-logging" class="anchor-heading">Enable logging</h2>
 <p>
-  <span>The first thing you should do while integrating our SDK is enabling logging.
+  <span>The first thing you should do while integrating our SDK is enable logging.
 If logging is enabled, then our SDK will print out debug messages about its internal state and encountered problems.</span>
 </p>
 <p>
   Call&nbsp;<code>setLoggingEnabled</code>&nbsp;on the config class to enable logging: